-- 100. The result of government intervention in the market is that

-- A. Society is always better off.
+A. Society is always better on.

-- B. The production possibilities curve always shifts outward.
+B. The production possibilities curve always shifts outward.

+C.

-- C. Society may be worse off.
+Society could be made better or worse off.

+,

-- D. Society is always worse off.
+D. Society is always worse off.

-Government intervention in the market does not always cause the best outcome for society at large.
+Government intervention might lead to government failure simply replacing a market failureleaving society no

+better off, and possibly even worse off.

+AACSB: Reflective Thinking

+Accessibility: Keyboard Navigation

+Blooms: Understand Difficulty: 02 Medium

 Learning Objective: 02-03 How the U.S. is able to produce so much output.

-Schiller - Chapter 02 #100
+Topic: HOW AMERICA PRODUCES

+101. Which of the following statements about the way markets allocate resources is most accurate from society's

+perspective?

+A. The market always allocates resources in the best way.

+B.

-- 101. Which of the following statements about the way markets allocate resources is most accurate from society's perspective? - A. The market always allocates resources in the best way. - B. The market may allocate resources in a way that is not in society's best interest. - C. Resource allocation by markets may not be perfect, but it is always better than government allocation of resources. - D.Markets always fail to allocate resources properly, so we must rely on the government to determine the proper use of our resources.
+The market may not always allocate resources in a way that is not in society's best interest.

+C. Resource allocation by markets may not be perfect, but it is always better than government allocation

+of resources.

+D. Markets always fail to allocate resources properly, so we must rely on the government to determine the

+proper use of our resources.

-Markets are usually the best way to allocate resources, but sometimes they do not work in society's best interests.
+Markets are usually the best way to allocate resources, but sometimes they do not work in society's best

+interests.

+AACSB: Reflective Thinking

+Accessibility: Keyboard Navigation

+Blooms: Understand

-AACSB: Reflective Thinking Blooms: Understand Difficulty: 2 Medium Learning Objective: 02-03 How the U.S. is able to produce so much output.
-Schiller - Chapter 02 #101
+Difficulty: 02 Medium Learning Objective: 02-03 How the U.S. is able to produce so much output.

+Topic: HOW AMERICA PRODUCES

+102. The bottom 80 percent of the families in the United States receive approximately percent of

+total income.

+A. 10

+B. 20

+C. 50

+D. 90

+The top 20 percent of families get 50 percent of the income, and the bottom 80 percent of families get 50

+percent of the income.

+AACSB: Reflective Thinking

+Accessibility: Keyboard Navigation

+Blooms: Remember Difficulty: 01 Easy

+Learning Objective: 02-04 How incomes are distributed in the United States and elsewhere.

+Topic: FOR WHOM AMERICA PRODUCES

+103. The theory of how to grow GDP is

+A. An equity concept while the theory of how to divide GDP is an equity concept.

+D. An aguity concept while the theory of how to divide CDD is an efficiency concept

+The result of government intervention in the market is that

+- B. An equity concept while the theory of how to divide GDP is an efficiency concept. - C. An efficiency concept while the theory of how to divide GDP is an equity concept. - D. An efficiency concept while the theory of how to divide GDP is an efficiency concept. - How to make GDP larger is an objective efficiency concept.
+How to divide GDP is a subjective equity concept.

+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 01 Easy

+Learning Objective: 02-04 How incomes are distributed in the United States and elsewhere.

+Income inequality tends to be greatest in

+Δ Poorest countries м.
+LOUISSE COULINES

+- B. Middle-income countries.

+- C. Richest countries.

+- D. None of the choices are correct.